pilate/yara-url/README.md

 rule test
 {
   meta:
-    description = "Using the URL module to match a hostname containing 'google'
+    description = "Using the URL module to match a hostname containing 'google'"
   condition:
     url.host(/google/)
 }